 Last, we study the effect of the Covid-19 crisis on wealth inequality.
 We produce monthly and daily estimates of wealth levels across the distribution.
-Monthly estimates are obtained by rescaling quarterly Financial Accounts aggregates to their monthly value using real estate and equity indices, and daily estimates by updating equity values using daily stock indices.29 This makes it possible to track changes in wealth inequality during periods of turmoil in asset markets, which is valuable to simulate wealth effects on consumption in real time and to improve the analysis and management of the business cycle.
+Monthly estimates are obtained by rescaling quarterly Financial Accounts aggregates to their monthly value using real estate and equity indices, and daily estimates by updating equity values using daily stock indices.
+This makes it possible to track changes in wealth inequality during periods of turmoil in asset markets, which is valuable to simulate wealth effects on consumption in real time and to improve the analysis and management of the business cycle.

-Figure 10 shows the monthly dynamic of wealth across the distribution from July 2019 to September 2022, with projections to October 31^{th} , 2022 using our daily methodology.
+Figure 10 shows the monthly dynamic of wealth across the distribution from July 2019 to March 2023, with projections to the July $1^{st}$ 2023 using our daily methodology.
 Two distinct phases can be observed.
 First, until the end of 2021, wealth grew strongly for all groups and wealth concentration rose.
 From the end of 2019 to the end of 2021, average real wealth per adult grew 26%, primarily due to the rise in asset prices, both in housing and equity markets.
 For the top 1% the increase was 31% and for the top 0.01% it reached 34%.
 The share of wealth owned by the top 0.1% adults increased 1.2 point from the end of 2019 to the end of 2021, to reach 18.8%-the highest level recorded in the post-Word War II era.
-Wealth gains were then partly erased by the decline in stock prices in the first three quarters of 2022.
-In a context of still rising real estate prices (until the summer of 2022), this decline affected the wealthiest disproportionately, leading to a fall in top wealth shares.
-More than two-thirds of the wealth gains made in 2020 and 2021 by the top 0.1% were erased in the first 10 months of 2022.
-By October 2022, the top 0.1% wealth share was below its pre-Covid level.
+Wealth gains were then partly erased by the decline in stock prices in 2022.